DataTalksClub/mlops-zoomcamp/cohorts/2024/03-orchestration/homework.md

 * Train a linear regression with default parameres
 * Use pick up and drop off locations separately, don't create a combination feature

 Let's now use it in the pipeline.
-We will need to create another tranformation block, and return both the dict vectorizer and the model
+We will need to create another transformation block, and return both the dict vectorizer and the model

 What's the intercept of the model?